wehlutyk/thesis/content/1-introduction.md

-- recently new generations have developed in several fields: cognitive science is at a crossroads, evolutionary biology also
-- cultural evolution, which aims to bridge the two, is burgeoning, strengthening cognitive anthropology as the synthesis
-- at stake in those debates is the overarching vision/paradigm of how facets fit together, which defines the set of obvious and difficult things, guides the design of new questions, experiments, and implementations.
-- in that space, cognitive anthropology currently is the dominant approach to bringing all the facets together
 - it has a number of variants, of which DIT and CAT, which seem to agree on the philosophical framing of things, but have open debates and differing focuses
 - it also has stark critiques

+- at stake in those debates is the overarching vision/paradigm of how facets fit together, which defines the set of obvious and difficult things, guides the design of new questions, experiments, and implementations.

+- recently new generations have developed in several fields: cognitive science is at a crossroads, evolutionary biology also.
+4E / DST / Eco-evo-devo

 - the particular question here is: observe actual phenomena, explain them.
 From there, what are the ways of accounting for all these phenomena in a unique framework, i.e. with a small number of guiding principles, that will give intelligibility at high level, and guide further questions.
 What are the differences between the various approaches, and which approaches are viable.
 Oyama 2001: "We believe that the heuristic value of the idea of developmental information in certain contexts is more than outweighed by its misleading connotations"